-Okra, also called lady's finger or gumbo, is a tropical green fruit (used as a vegetable) known for its distinctive slimy texture.
-It is a member of the mallow family and is related to hibiscus and cotton.
+Okra, also known as lady's finger or gumbo, is a tropical green fruit commonly used as a vegetable and prized for its unique slimy texture.
+It belongs to the mallow family and is related to hibiscus and cotton.

 It is long and slender, with a fuzzy exterior and white edible seeds on the inside.
-Other varieties can be smaller or reddish.
+Some varieties may be smaller or have a reddish hue.

 Jump to: